Answers to our FAQs

 Open a ticket

 Create a new ticket by choosing Support from your Settings dropdown within your GridPane account.
-Paid account users can also drop us a chat at any time, day or night.
 Tickets are triaged based on severity.
 Low priority tickets (general questions, documentation level questions) may be shifted until the next business day.

 Many problems within your WordPress sites can be resolved in just a couple of clicks by using the Self-Help tools inside your dashboard.
 Password resets, permissions resets, outgoing transactional email solutions, full server cloning, and total cache purging are all available within the Self-Help Tools.
 Start your support journey there.